ophelialabs/ophelialabs.github.io/docs/src/index.md

 ![](https://pubs.rsc.org/image/article/2025/mh/d4mh01854k/d4mh01854k-f1_hi-res.gif)

 **NOTE**: *FLASHING LIGHT AND MIRRORS AID IN CAMERA DETECTION*.
 DARPA's [NESD](https://www.darpa.mil/research/programs/neural-engineering-system-design) program has developed implantable, high-resolution [neural interfaces](https://pubs.rsc.org/en/content/articlepdf/2025/mh/d4mh01854k).
 Think **[Bi-Directional](https://support.apple.com/en-us/106341)** Bone Anchored Hearing Systems or Behind The Ear Hearing Aids.
-- Better be glad you caught us on camera.
-I will prove it, without looking "fried"
+- "Better be glad you caught us on camera".
+- I will prove it, without it looking "fried"
-- I should have never taken this job
+- "I should have never taken this job"

 ## Verbatim (Note: The Order of Operations)
 - How do I bring **YOU** out into the light?
 (Try the attic again while I am sleeping) The green laser for cognitive writing was not satellite, but under the barrel.